kyrylo0605/wordpress/wp-content/plugins/yith-woocommerce-added-to-cart-popup/README.txt

 = 1.3.2 = Released on Sep 07, 2018

-* New: Support to WooCommerce 3.4.5
+* New: Support for WooCommerce 3.4.5
-* New: Support to WordPress 4.9.8
+* New: Support for WordPress 4.9.8
 * Update: Plugin Core

 = 1.3.1 = Released on May 30, 2018

-* New: Support to WooCommerce 3.4.1
+* New: Support for WooCommerce 3.4.1
-* New: Support to WordPress 4.9.6
+* New: Support for WordPress 4.9.6
 * Update: Plugin Core

 = 1.3.0 = Released on Feb 01, 2018

-* New: Support to WooCommerce 3.3.0
+* New: Support for WooCommerce 3.3.0
-* New: Support to WordPress 4.9.2
+* New: Support for WordPress 4.9.2
 * New: Popup style
 * New: Option to show/hide product image in popup
 * Update: Plugin Core

 = 1.2.0 = Released on Oct 17, 2017

-* New: Support to WooCommerce 3.2.1
+* New: Support for WooCommerce 3.2.1
-* New: Support to WordPress 4.8.2
+* New: Support for WordPress 4.8.2
 * Update: Plugin Core

 = 1.1.0 = Released on Mar 22, 2017